notsamj/Personal-Projects/Lisp App 1/README.md

 ##### Written by: Samuel Jones
 ####

-## Program Purpose
+## Application Purpose
-Lisp App 1 is a program that finds paths to follow when solving the towers of hanoi problem.
-The program has two main execution paths that are run on program start.
+Lisp App 1 is an application that finds paths to follow when solving the towers of hanoi problem.
+The application has two main execution paths that are run on start.
 ### Global Variables
 The variables that may be changed by the user are: